Speed of light: Fundamental role in physics

-It also is generally assumed that the speed of light is isotropic, meaning that it has the same value regardless of the direction in which it is measured.
+It is generally assumed that the two-way speed of light is isotropic, meaning that it has the same value regardless of the direction in which it is measured.
 Observations of the emissions from nuclear energy levels as a function of the orientation of the emitting nuclei in a magnetic field (see Hughes–Drever experiment), and of rotating optical resonators (see Resonator experiments) have put stringent limits on the possible two-way anisotropy.